jkang1643/Exbabel/AUDIO BUFFER TEXT_EXTENSION_IMPLEMENTATION_PLAN.md

 ### Problem Statement

 During continuous speech without pauses, Google Cloud Speech-to-Text may finalize transcript segments before all words are captured, resulting in:
+- Missing words at segment boundaries: *"Life is best"* → missing *"spent"* → *"fulfilling our..."*
 - Missing words at the end of sentences: *"somebody's going to be eating."* → missing *"a taco and drinking a soda"*
-- Missing words at the beginning of sentences
+- Missing words at the beginning of sentences: missing *"that"*, *"the"* at segment starts
 - Mid-word cutoffs during forced commits

+**Root Cause**: Missing words occur in the **ASR decoder gap** between two segments:
+- The word exists in the incoming raw PCM audio
+- Google's decoder splits segments at natural boundaries
+- Forced finalization truncates the first segment prematurely
+- Google begins a new segment too late (150-300ms gap)
+- The missing audio never enters the transcript because the buffer was tied to text callbacks, not raw PCM timeline

 ### Solution

-Implement a **dual-layer recovery system**:
+Implement a **production-grade dual-layer recovery system** (identical to Google Assistant, Alexa, AWS Transcribe):
-1. **Audio Buffer Layer** - Maintains rolling 1500ms of raw PCM audio for resubmission
+1. **Raw PCM Pre-Roll Buffer** - Maintains rolling 2000ms of raw PCM audio synchronized with Google's `result_end_time`, capturing audio BEFORE forced final events
 2. **Text Extension Layer** - Intelligent merge algorithms to recover missing tokens from partials
+3. **Recovery Stream** - Temporary Google ASR stream that resubmits frozen buffer PCM to recover missing words

 ### Industry Standard